 Healthcare jobs continued to show solid growth in November, according to the recent federal data.
-The healthcare industry added nearly 29,000 jobs throughout the month.
+The healthcare industry added nearly 29,000 jobs throughout the month it’s because healthcare hiring is very important.
 These jobs filled the following sectors: hospitals, nursing and residential providers and ambulatory care.
 The latter saw the most growth, according to the release.
 The new jobs added to the 14.9 million healthcare workers in the U.S.

 And news continues to get better for the industry.
 The report notes that:

 - November’s job growth was significant compared to the year’s monthly average of 23,500 jobs.

 - Healthcare and medical job employers added approximately 261,000 jobs – a 1.8 percent increase – in the 12 months that ended in November.